muditsengar/agent-collaboration-flow/README.md

 Most AI systems work like a black box - you ask a question and get an answer, but you can't see how the AI figured it out.
 This project is special because:

-1. It uses real AI frameworks like Microsoft AutoGen, not simulations
+1. It uses real AI frameworks like Microsoft AutoGen
 2. It shows you exactly how multiple AI agents collaborate to solve problems
 3. You can watch the entire process happening in real-time
 4. You can understand how the AI reached its final answer